-Good Faith Estimate Notification
+Good Faith Estimate

-Your Right to Transparent Fees: the No Surprises Act
+Your Right to Transparent Fees: The No Surprises Act

 Who This Applies To

-This notice is for self-pay clients, meaning:
+This notice applies to self-pay clients, meaning:

-• You don’t have health insurance, or
+• You do not have health insurance, or

 • You choose not to use insurance for therapy services